klaro115/FragEngine/FragEngine3/Documentation/Architecture.md

 ## Engine Lifecycle
 The engine has several lifecycle states that it goes through from launch to exit.
-These states may be accessed via `Engine.State` as an enum of type `FragEngine3.EngineCore.EngineState`.
+These states may be accessed via `Engine.State` as an enum of type `FragEngine3.EngineCore.EngineState` (cf. [source](../FragEngine3/EngineCore/EngineEnums.cs)).
 Possible values are:

 | Engine States: | Implementation:        | Main Loop: | Description:                                                                 |
 | -------------- | ---------------------- | ---------- | ---------------------------------------------------------------------------- |